ralgar/arch-grit/README.md

 Arch Graphical Recovery and Installation Tool (Arch-GRIT) - a live, graphical Arch Linux ISO, with my custom installer written in Bash.

-This is a project with only one goal - easy redeployment of my opinionated Arch Linux minimal system configuration, which is primarily designed for the needs of power users such as sysadmins and developers.
+This is a project with only one goal - easy redeployment of my opinionated, minimal Arch Linux system configuration, which is primarily designed for the needs of power users such as sysadmins and developers.

 ![Project Screenshot](images/screenshot.png)

 ### Features

-- [x] **Live system**
+- [x] **Live system / ISO**
   - [x] Full graphical environment
   - [x] High compatibility
   - [x] Wide variety of useful tools
+  - [x] Automatic rebuilds on the first day of the month
 - [x] **TUI installer**
   - [x] Takes user input
   - [x] Handles a variety of hardware configurations